fullstackedorg/docs/docs/guides/packages.md

 npm i https://github.com/fullstackedorg/ui.git
 ```

-You can lock to a commit, a branch or none.
+Lock to a commit, a branch or none.
 If none, it will always install the latest commit of the default branch.

 Locking to a commit